 PyroGenesis Canada Inc. is a leader in the design, development, manufacture and commercialization of advanced plasma processes.
 We provide engineering and manufacturing expertise, cutting-edge contract research, as well as turnkey process equipment packages to the defense, metallurgical, mining, additive manufacturing (including 3D printing), oil & gas, and environmental industries.
 With a team of experienced engineers, scientists and technicians working out of our Montreal office and our 40,902 sq. ft.
 (3,800 m2) and 31,632 sq. ft.
 (2,940 m2) manufacturing facilities, PyroGenesis maintains its competitive advantage by remaining at the forefront of technology development and commercialization.
 Our core competencies allow PyroGenesis to lead the way in providing innovative plasma torches, plasma waste processes, high-temperature metallurgical processes, and engineering services to the global marketplace.
 Our operations are ISO 9001:2015 and AS9100D certified, having been ISO certified since 1997.
 Since our acquisition of Pyro Green-Gas Inc. (formerly AirScience Technologies Inc), we now offer technologies, equipment, and expertise in the area of biogas upgrading, and air pollution control.
 As a result, we have extended our presence to Italy and India, and this acquisition provides potential synergies with our current land-based waste destruction offerings.
-Our common shares are listed on the Toronto Stock Exchange (TSX) (Ticker Symbol: PYR), NASDAQ (Ticker Symbol: PYR) and the Frankfurt Stock Exchange (FSX) (Ticker symbol: 8PY).
-In October 2023, the Company notified the NASDAQ of its intention to voluntarily delist its common shares from NASDAQ, and the Company has also taken steps to have its Shares quoted on the OTCQX Best Market.
+Our common shares are listed on the Toronto Stock Exchange (TSX) (Ticker Symbol: PYR) and tradeable through the OTCQX Best Market (Ticker Symbol: PYRGF) and the Frankfurt Stock Exchange (FSX) (Ticker symbol: 8PY).
+In November 2023, the Company's Common Shares were voluntarily delisted from NASDAQ (see "Market for Securities - Delisting from NASDAQ" in the Annual Information Form).

-This MD&A includes the accounts of the Company, Pyro Green-Gas Inc (including the subsidiaries in Italy and India) as well as Drosrite International LLC ("Drosrite International).
+This MD&A includes the accounts of the Company, Pyro Green-Gas Inc (including the subsidiaries in Italy and India) as well as Drosrite International LLC ("Drosrite International").
 Drosrite International is owned by a member of the Company's management personnel and close family member of the Chief Executive Officer ("CEO") and controlling shareholder and is deemed for the purposes of the consolidated financial statements to be controlled by the Company.
 Unless otherwise stated, reference to subsidiaries in the consolidated financial statements and this MD&A shall include Drosrite International and/or Pyro Green-Gas Inc. All transactions and balances between the Company and its subsidiaries have been eliminated upon consolidation.